IBM/istio101/workshop/exercise-7/README.md

 If, for some reason, mTLS is not functional, the Guestbook application will not operate correctly.
 This would be evident in its UI (e.g., it would display a [`Waiting for database connection`](waiting_on_database.png) message).
 In that case, mTLS should be disabled.

-mTLS it can be disabled globally or per service.
+mTLS can be disabled globally or per service.

-* To disable mTLS for all services in the mesh, comment out the `authPolicy` settings in the mesh configuration:
+* To disable mTLS for all services in the mesh, comment out the `authPolicy` settings in the mesh configuration, and then restart Istio Pilot to pick up the new configuration:

 ```sh
 kubectl edit configmap istio -o yaml -n istio-system